-Once the pandemic is over, I would love to bring them to DTLA Arts District to visit the galleries such as Art Share LA, Cleveland Art, Dejavita, Arts District Co-Op, and Hauser & Wirth.
-Then enjoy happy-hour in an expansive beer hall at Arts District Brewing.
-I love the beach and hiking so will definitely spend an afternoon at Will Rogers State Beach and hike at Runyon Canyon and watch the sunset.
-For dinner, I love Italian food so I would want them to try two of my favorite Italian restaurants, Cecconi’s West Hollywood for Venetian style Italian cuisine or Gracias Madre for Vegan Mexican cuisine.
+I would love to bring them to DTLA Arts District to visit the galleries like Art Share LA, Cleveland Art, Dejavita, Arts District Co-Op, and Hauser & Wirth.
+Then enjoy happy-hour in Arts District Brewing, an expansive beer hall, they have a lineup of unique beers, IPAs, and beer-friendly bites.
+I love the beach so will definitely spend an afternoon at Will Rogers State Beach for some sun tanning and sea.
+For dinner, I love Cecconi’s West Hollywood for Venetian style Italian cuisine or Gracias Madre for Vegan Mexican cuisine.
 And of course, it won’t be complete without spending Saturday night in West Hollywood and bar hop along Santa Monica Blvd–from Rocco’s to The Chapel and The Abbey.
-And ending the weekend with a Sunday brunch and bottomless mimosas at Bacari W 3rd, a hidden garden oasis that offers tapas-style dining and bottomless mimosas.
+And ending it with a Sunday brunch at Bacari W 3rd, a hidden garden oasis that offers tapas-style dining and bottomless mimosas.

 The Shoutout series is all about recognizing that our success and where we are in life is at least somewhat thanks to the efforts, support, mentorship, love, and encouragement of others.
 So is there someone that you want to dedicate your shoutout to?